-Normally to access the service, you need someone from an advice agency (such as a CAB or Law Centre), or a MP or practising lawyer or you can apply directly online using their form and uploading your documents with it.
-You need to send a completed application form (on paper, not email) at least three weeks before the hearing or deadline for the piece of work you want help with.
+There are two ways to get help: you can be referred by an advice agency (such as a CAB or Law Centre), an MP or practising lawyer or you can apply directly online using their form and uploading your documents with it.
+You need to send a completed application form at least three weeks before the hearing or deadline for the piece of work you want help with.

-Once you have submitted your application, it will be assessed by the casework team to make sure we have enough information about your case for reviewers to decide if you are eligible for free help.
+Once you have submitted your application, it is assessed by the casework team to make sure there is enough information about your case for a reviewer to decide if you are eligible for free help.
 The team may ask you for more documents or information if the form is not complete.
-Once the casework team is satisfied that they have enough information, your application will be reviewed and sent to a senior barrister.
-The senior barrister’s job is to decide if you are eligible for free legal help from a barrister.
-If you are eligible and the work will take three days or less, the Advocate team will start looking for a barrister to help you.
-Because they rely on volunteers, they cannot guarantee to find someone to help you, but they will do their best.
+Once the casework team is satisfied that they have enough information, your application will be sent to a senior reviewer to decide if your case fits the financial and legal merits.
+If the reviewer decides you are eligible and the work will take three days or less, the Advocate team will start looking for a barrister to help you.
+Because they rely on volunteers, they cannot guarantee to find someone, but they will do their best.
 If they can't find someone, they will let you know before your hearing.

 If you have not found a service that can help you see our Help Directory or go back to the Going to the family court section.